Artesians/TCL/evidence/characters/hydro/kokomi.md

 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/945097851195777054/987115125821554758/transcript-kokomi-c2-clarification.html)

 **Finding:**
-Kokomi C2 is applied as flat healing, similar to how Yunjin and Shenhe do with damage.
-It is not applied to the heal bonus part of the equation, as the description makes it sound like.
-Her burst heals might also not be accurate to the talent value.
+Kokomi C2 is applied as flat healing, similar to Yunjin and Shenhe with damage.
+It is not applied to the heal bonus part of calculations, as the description makes it sound like.

 **Evidence:**
 * [Video](https://www.youtube.com/watch?v=WbsWiYr73TY)